RunestoneInteractive/pythonds/_sources/BasicDS/ConvertingDecimalNumberstoBinaryNumbers.rst

 .. admonition:: Self Check

    .. fillintheblank:: baseconvert1

+      .. blank:: bcblank1
          :correct: \\b31\\b
-      :blankid: bcblank1
+         :feedback1: (".*", "Incorrect")

-      What is value of 25 expressed as an octal number :textfield:`bcblank1::mini`
+         What is value of 25 expressed as an octal number

    .. fillintheblank:: baseconvert2

+      .. blank:: bcblank2
          :correct: \\b100\\b
-      :blankid: bcblank2

-      What is value of 256 expressed as a hexidecimal number :textfield:`bcblank2::mini`
+         What is value of 256 expressed as a hexidecimal number

    .. fillintheblank:: baseconvert3

+      .. blank:: bcblank3
          :correct: \\b10\\b
          :feedback1: ('.*', 'You may need to modify the baseConverter function, or simply find a pattern in the conversion of bases.')
-      :blankid: bcblank3

-      What is value of 26 expressed in base 26 :textfield:`bcblank3::mini`
+         What is value of 26 expressed in base 26

 .. video:: video_Stack2